racket/rhombus/0002-lang-process.md

 doc is extremely relevant to this RFC.
 This RFC could be considered to directly address future possibility for defining categories of considerations.

-Potential prior art might be the the process, if any, that the linux kernel uses for including lex/yacc based languages in the codebase.
+Potential prior art might be the process, if any, that the linux kernel uses for including lex/yacc based languages in the codebase.

 # Unresolved questions